newtheatre/website/_content/get-involved.md

 There is **no experience necessary** to be part of the tech team, just enthusiasm and a will to learn.
 If you think this sounds like something you want to do, or you'd like some training, contact {% include committee.html role="tech" format="inline" %}.

-We also have an active [Tech Facebook Group](http://facebook.com/groups/nnt.tech) where all any opportunities or announcements are made.
+We also have an active [Tech Facebook Group](http://facebook.com/groups/nnt.tech) where any opportunities or announcements are made.

 </div></div>